rcarvalho/noreferrer/README.md

 noreferrer
 ==========

-Removes referrer information on an html link
+Gem for a Rails project that removes referrer information on an html link

+Include this in your application.js file:
+//= require jquery.noreferrer.js

 $('a').noreferrer(<array of strings to be regex matched with link hrefs>)